NCVS Composer Competition

 Many thanks to our panel of judges: Jodi Levitz, Hank Dutt, Kevin Jim, Ethan Filner, Tom Tatton, Daria D’Andrea and Katrina Wreede.

-2021 Prize-winner:
+2021-22 Prize-winner:

-Micro Suite for Solo Viola
+Micro Suite for Solo Viola, (link to purchase sheet music)

 by Dario Duarte of Buenos Aires, Argentina